zendframework/zend-expressive-authentication/docs/book/v1/intro.md

     {
         return [
             // ...
-            'aliases' => [
+            'factories' => [
-                // ...
-                UserInterface::class => DefaultUser::class
+                // here change the UserInterfaceFactory::class with your class UserInterface::class => UserInterfaceFactory::class
             ]
         ];
     }
     // ...
 ```

-You can change it using a custom `UserInterface` implementation or extending
-the `DefaultUser` class if you will.

 ## Usage in the route